noatal345/Arkanoid_Game/README.md

 ## Java OOP Project - Arkanoid Game

 This is a Java OOP project that implements the classic Arkanoid game.
 The game involves controlling a paddle to bounce a ball and destroy bricks.

-This README file provides instructions on how to install and play the game.

 **Installation**